twolfson/twolfson.com/articles/subtle-anti-patterns.md

 ### Why this is bad
 You have written a direct reference to the map.
 However, what if you want to move to an array store or the variable becomes abstracted into a class.
 In either of those cases, those last 3 lines will have to be updated.

 If that does not seem like a lot, imagine those were 20 lines and you wound up going back and forth a lot.
-Additionally, the ability for error increases each and every time you have to repeat yourself.
+There is a large margin for error and debugging will also not be fun.

 This is not picking on `module.exports` definitions but it can be applied to some of those cases as well.

+### How to make it better
+Your first thought is probably "objectify them into an array and iterate over that array".
+This is not bad for a first thought but as you will see in [#2]